AgroDT/eslint-config/README.md

 Standard ESLint configuration from AgroDT Lab for TypeScript, React, and Next.js projects.

-This package provides a base set of ESLint rules designed for use in projects with TypeScript and React, including integration with the GitLab formatter for output reporting.
+This package provides a base set of ESLint rules designed for use in projects with TypeScript and React.

 ## Installation